Team-Based Learning (TBL)

 One of the active learning techniques that has gained popularity in health care education over the past decade is team-based learning.
-This method focuses on students working in teams to solve problems in the classroom rather than sitting through lectures during class time and doing homework exercises at some later point.
+This method focuses on students working in teams to solve problems in the classroom rather than only listening to lectures during class time and doing homework exercises at some later point.
 Read more about TBL in pharmacy education.

 A few pharmacy programs have begun to incorporate TBL into their curriculum with only a small number using the method more than just occasionally.
-Our Doctor of Pharmacy (Pharm.D.) program uses TBL extensively throughout the curriculum.
+Our Doctor of Pharmacy (Pharm.D.) program uses TBL through much the curriculum.
 In fact, our new pharmacy building, W.T.
-Brookshire Hall, has been designed specifically for TBL in the classroom and collaborative learning outside the classroom.
+Brookshire Hall, home of the Fisch College of Pharmacy, was designed specifically for TBL in the classroom and collaborative learning outside the classroom.

 The Appeal of TBL

 Being a successful pharmacist involves more than knowing a lot about drug therapy.
 While medication therapy knowledge is essential, equally important is the ability to think critically and solve problems.
 Since it is impossible for a single person to learn every possible nuance of medication therapy management in pharmacy school, the ability to take core knowledge and apply this knowledge to new situations is what will differentiate our graduates as exceptional pharmacists.
 This is where TBL shines.